 Meta example: a disturbing number of El Goonish Shive fans were openly dissatisfied with Susan's reluctance to kill an Aberration, listing several justifications as to why it was the logical course of action and why a little girl should've had no problem taking a (formerly) human life.
 There are a lot of sick people on the Internet.

 Mildly played with, in that he would presumably have been accepted for a REALLY good robbery, or just something threatening.
 Only failure at that caused murder to be necessary.
 Possibly his own.
+Contrast the first message from Bad Horse:

-A comedic take on this was the topic of an episode of American Dad.
+A comedic take on this was the topic of an episode of American Dad!.
 Francine and Steve revere Stan as sexy and awesome (respectively) because he kills people, while Hayley is upset.
 When it turns out that Stan hasn't killed anyone at all, Francine completely shuts down sexually, Steve openly defies him, and Hayley latches onto him.
 When Stan finally does get a killnote one of his co-workers, shot by accident when he tried to take out a pedophile, everything Snaps Back to normal.

 Averted in the finale of Avatar The Last Airbender, where Aang defeats Fire Lord Ozai without killing him.
 Some sections of the fanbase were unhappy about this, mainly because the solution that allowed him to do so seemed too out-of-nowhere.